istio/istio.io/content/blog/2018/egress-monitoring-access-control/index.md

 ingress (from outside into the mesh) and egress (from the mesh outwards) traffic.
 Istio can uniformly enforce access policies and aggregate telemetry data for mesh-internal, ingress and egress traffic.

 In this blog post we show how Istio monitoring and access policies are applied to HTTP egress traffic.
-The instructions in this blog post are valid for Istio [0.8.0](https://github.com/istio/istio/releases/tag/0.8.0) or later.

 ## Use case